You may also enjoy our related review of the top standard-size strollers.

 First: Fixed or Locking Swivel Front Wheel

-Jogging style strollers come with either a permanently fixed front wheel or a locking swiveling front wheel.
+Jogging style strollers come with either a permanently fixed front wheel or a locking swivel front wheel.
 When jogging, having the front wheel fixed (or in locked mode) is a must!
-This ensures that the stroller tracks straight and doesn't shoot off in an unexpected direction as it goes over a bump or loose debris.
-This feature also makes turning difficult, so you aren't able to accidentally make a sharp turn at high speed and risk rolling the stroller with your baby on-board.
-Some serious runners believe that a fixed wheel is the only way to go for running, and as a result they shy away from the options with a locking swivel wheel.
-However, in our tests we discovered that this isn't as big of a concern as it used to be.
-Some of the new swivel wheel designs have locking mechanisms that not only lock the wheel with little to no play at all, but the swivel wheel adds functionality to the stroller that makes it easier to use for everyday activities outside of running.
+The locked wheel ensures that the stroller tracks straight and doesn't shoot off in an unexpected direction as it goes over a bump or loose debris.
+This feature also makes turning difficult, so you aren't able to accidentally make a sharp turn at high speed and risk rolling the stroller with your baby-on-board.
+Some serious runners believe that a fixed wheel is the only way to go for running, and as a result, they shy away from the options with a locking swivel wheel.
+However, in our tests, we discovered that this isn't as big of a concern as it used to be.
+Some of the new swivel wheel designs have locking mechanisms that not only lock the wheel with little to no play at all, but the rotating wheel adds functionality to the stroller that makes it easier to use for everyday activities outside of running.